sigopt/sigopt-examples/parallel/README.md

 # Parallelism

-Examples of running SigOpt in parallel.
+Example using the [SigOpt Python API Client](https://sigopt.com/docs/overview/python) to tune a classifier in parallel.
+Shows how to create the experiment once on master, then spin up multiple workers to each run an optimization loop.
+SigOpt acts as the scheduler, making sure each worker gets the right Suggestion at the right time.
+Learn more from [the docs](https://sigopt.com/docs/overview/parallel).

 ## Setup
 1. Get a free SigOpt account at https://sigopt.com/signup
-2. Find your `client_token` on your [user profile](https://sigopt.com/user/profile).
+2. Find your `SIGOPT_API_TOKEN` on your [user profile](https://sigopt.com/user/profile).
 3. Install requirements `pip install -r requirements.txt`

 ## Questions?